-a.
+- a.
 The Director of Academic Services is responsible for the Student Disciplinary Policy and Procedure and has responsibility for the implementation and communication of the Policy and Procedure.
 The Director of Academic Services is responsible for administration of the Procedure.
-General enquiries about the Procedure can be made by email to student.complaints@rau.ac.uk

-- Individual independent advice to students is available from the Student Union or by email to su@rausu.ac.uk, see RAUSU website: https://www.rau.ac.uk/university-life/social/student-unionunion. - c.
-General student welfare and wellbeing support is available from Student Support Services, Tel: 01285 889908 Ext 2291 or Email:studentsupportservices@rau.ac.uk
+General enquiries about the Procedure can be made by email to conduct@rau.ac.uk - b.
+Individual independent advice to students is available from the Student Union or by email to SU@rausu.co.uk. - c.
+General student welfare and wellbeing support is available from Student Support Services: StudentServices@rau.ac.uk